 The Management Company and the Depositary may terminate the Depositary Agreement at any time by giving three (3) months' notice via registered letter.
-Under certain circumstances, the Depositary Agreement may also be terminated with a shorter notice period, for example in the event of a material breach of duty by one of the parties.
-Until a new depositary has been appointed, which must occur within no more than two (2) months of the time when notice to terminate the Depositary Agreement took effect, the Depositary shall take all necessary steps in order to ensure that the interests of investors in the Fund are upheld.
-If the Management Company does not name another depositary as its successor within this period, the Depositary may notify the Luxembourg supervisory authority ("Commission de Surveillance du Secteur Financier - "CSSF") concerning the situation.
+Should the Depositary decide to end its mandate or should it be removed from its role by the Management Company, the Depositary must be replaced before expiry of this notice period by a successor who shall take delivery of the Fund's assets and assume the functions and responsibilities of the Depositary.
+If the Management Company does not name another depositary as its successor within this time, the Depositary may notify the Luxembourg supervisory authority (Commission de Surveillance du Secteur Financier - "CSSF") of the situation.